New: The State of API Reliability Report 2025 has landed.

 Installation steps

-2. If you haven’t added any Private locations , click the Add location button.
+2. If you haven’t added any Private locations, click Add location.
 Once added, two checkpoints will be included by default.

 4. Select the required operating system from the Host Operating System dropdown.

-1. Unzip the downloaded file in the place where you want to install the private checkpoint.
+1. Unzip the downloaded file in the folder where you want to install the private checkpoint.

 2. To prevent screenshots from uploading to the cloud, edit the docker-compose file after downloading and extracting the files.